$300.00 - $325.00

 I learned that hand-hammered is quite the catch phrase in the concert percussion world.

 These jingles are very much hand-hammered.
-They are completely formed into their final shape through hammering.
-Not pressed, then tapped a few times with a hammer or machine and called “hand-hammered”.
+They are completely formed into their final shape through crimping and then hammering.
+Not pressed, then tapped a few times with a hammer or a machine and called “hand-hammered”.
 The result is an extremely sensitive and dry jingle sound.
 Lots of times instruments advertised as “dry” tend to sound thin and weak in volume, but these maintain a full sound at loud dynamics and shake rolls are quite effortless.

 If you’re interested in trying before buying please send me an email and I can do that if I have any in stock.
 They’re very time-consuming to make, but I think the results are worth the effort.